MarkNwilliam/Backfarm/README.md

 ### AI and Machine Learning

-- **Gemini AI**: We utilize gemini ai model, for natural language processing and generation.
+- **Google Ai studio Gemini AI**: We utilize the Gemini AI model, for natural language processing and generation.
 This powers our AI-driven insights across various farm management aspects.

 - **Prophet**: For time series forecasting, we use Facebook's Prophet library.
 It's particularly effective for sales forecasting with strong seasonal effects and several seasons of historical data.